 5. Write from a CSV file to a KV store collection

 Write the contents of a CSV file to the KV store collection

 6. Update field values for a single KV store collection record

-Update field values for a single KV store collection record.
-This requires you to use the
+eval commands to update field values for a single KV store collection record.

 kvstorecoll, which is accessed through the lookup table